Anant/Cassandra.Toolkit/docs/setup/README.md

 You will need to create a `hosts.ini` with all the needed Cassandra hosts for Ansible to use.
 You will also need to set your `group_vars/all.yml` file for your ansible environment.
 [See instructions here](./setup.ansible-config-files.md).

 ## Step 2: Verify Access To Your Nodes
 Make sure you can access all apache-cassandra or dse cluster nodes you want the tools for.
-For example, if you are using the `_local` environment:
+For example, if you are using the `testing` environment:

 ```
+# assuming current dir is this dir, docs/setup:
-ansible-playbook -i ./envs/_local/hosts.ini ./playbooks/cassandra-hello.yml
+ansible-playbook -i ../../config/ansible/envs/testing/hosts.ini ../../src/ansible/playbooks/cassandra-hello.yml
 ```

 If it worked, then now you are ready to run the ansible playbook and install cassandra.toolkit to your Cassandra cluster!
 If not, you might want to [go back to the instructions for setting your hosts.ini file](./setup.ansible-config-files.md#Step-1.1-list-all-hosts-in-hosts.ini) before trying again.